NKAmapper/building2osm/README.md

 Parameters:
 * _municipality_ - Name of the municipality to conflate.
 * _max distance_ - Optional maximum Hausdorff distance between matched buildings.
-Default value is 10 metres (5 metres is the building is tagged).
+Default value is 10 metres (5 metres if the building is tagged).
 * _filename.geojson_ - Optional input file in geojson format.
 If not specified, the import file for the municipality will be loaded (it must be present in the default folder or in a predefined folder).
 * <code>-debug</code> - Include extra tags for debugging.